shinyquagsire23/monado/doc/targets.md

 the "target" is responsible for pulling in all the desired drivers, etc. it can lead to some repetition if multiple targets want the same driver collection.
 For this reason, the "all drivers" code shared between many targets is located here, though you could consider it a part of the individual targets.
+See this section for details on how the targets find the drivers to probe: @ref writing-driver

 ## Requirements of a Target